 Your entire health FSA election is available on the first day of the plan year.
-If your FSA is active, your full annual election amount decreases as you submit your reimbursement requests.
+If your FSA is active, your available funds decrease as your claims are paid.
 You can find out your available funds by logging in to your online account.

 Your employer chooses the reimbursement schedule.
 You can find out how often reimbursements are made by reading the Summary Plan Description.